 When leaving the hospital or any care setting, ask your doctor for written discharge instructions.
 Review them with your doctor to make sure you understand them.

-Participate in your BFCC-QIO’s Healthcare Navigation ProgramNavigating a health care system can be challenging.
+Participate in your BFCC-QIO’s Health Care Navigation ProgramNavigating a health care system can be challenging.
 This program helps people with Medicare coordinate their health care.
 The program provides Medicare patients and caregivers with resources, as well as support so that they better understand the health care system at large, as well as what care is needed and how to access it.
-Read more about the program and how you can participate.

 Small steps like these can greatly improve the quality of your care in addition to quality of life.